C3Pi0-bit/10yearblockcrypto/README.md

   - Option 1: 15% to the biggest donor.
   - Option 2: 10% to the second major donor
   - Option 3: 5% to the third largest donor

-  -
-  - DONORS RECEIVE % OF THE TOTAL AMOUNT OF ALL DONATIONS OVER 10 TEARS
+  - DONORS RECEIVE % OF THE TOTAL AMOUNT OF ALL DONATIONS OVER 10 YEARS
-  -

 - 💰 **Direct ETH Donations** via MetaMask.
 - 📊 **Live Balance & Countdown** displayed on the website.